Hot Weather Safety

 - Wear lightweight, loose-fitting, light-colored clothing.

-- Take cool baths or showers and use wet towels on your skin to help your body cool down.
+- Use cool wet towels on the back of your neck to help your body cool down.

 - Check your local news and weather reports for extreme heat alerts and safety tips.